 Improving Threat Detection to Save Time and Money

 Cybersecurity products are beneficial for more than just detecting potential threats.
 Without this technology, humans wouldn’t be able to achieve the same level of protection against cybercriminals.
 AI also increases the speed of security products and reduces costs.
-In fact, the SANS Institute reports that organizations waste more than $1 million on inspecting erroneous and inaccurate alerts.
+In fact, some reports suggest that organizations waste more than $1 million on inspecting erroneous and inaccurate alerts.

 Data indicates that the average breach takes more than 260 days to discover, so shortening this time is critical.
 Implementing AI in cybersecurity prevents analysts from wasting time researching false alerts and dead ends.
 It will also reduce the risk of malicious activity going unnoticed while they investigate false positives.